 Each of these levels of page has pros and cons.

 1).
-Information directly from scientific research has high credibility, but is also usually the most difficult to understand.
-Many journals today have much of their content available on-line.
+Information directly from scientific research has high credibility, but is also usually the most difficult to understand and is usually costly to download.

 Often, news sources summarize and "interpret" scientific information for consumers.
 For example, Science Daily.

 2).
-There are many Government pages that offer medical information, for example, The Human Genome Program of the U.S. Department of Energy.
-Another is The National Institute of Health.
+There are many Government pages that offer medical information, for example, The National Institute of Health.
 The National Library of Medicine sponsors the huge data base of medical research called Pubmed.
 A feature called MEDLINEplus offers more general health information.

 Many Universities offer pages on diseases or areas of science that they specialize in.
 Here is one example: Washington University School of Medicine, St. Louis, MO offers pages on various topics, here is their page on neuromuscular disorders.